THR3ATB3AR/fit_flutter_fluent/README.md

 Planned future enhancements include:

+* [ ] Add support for Linux ARM builds.
 * [ ] Automatic updates for the Android version.
 * [ ] Fixing icon and background display issues on Android Version.
 * [ ] Adding functionality to refresh details of the repack.
 * [ ] Adding options to open webpage of repack.
 * [ ] Removing Windows-specific UI elements from the Android interface.
-* [ ]  Implementing app localization (support for multiple languages).
+* [ ] Implementing app localization.
 * [ ] Adding automatic installation of repacks.
-* [ ]  Adding filtering capabilities for repacks (e.g., by game genre).
+* [ ] Adding filtering capabilities for repacks.
 * [ ] Developing a feature to manage installed games.
 * [ ] Support for Data Nodes downloads.

 I am open for contributions and suggestions!